cwellsx/apis/docs/DESIGN.md

 ### Electron

-This is a version of WebKit, where you write which runs:
+This is a version of WebKit, where you write code which runs:

-- In the browser window as usual e.g. using React
+- In the browser window as usual, e.g. using React
-- In another 'main' process, e.g. to access the local file system and the Node API
+- In another 'main' process, which can access the Node API and the local file system etc.

 ### Electron Forge

 This is scripts and config files to build and package an Electron application like this one.

-### React components
+### Npm components

 The renderer code uses these React components from npm:

 - `split-pane-react`
 - `react-image-mapper2`
 - `react-checkbox-tree`

+The backend code uses this:

+- `xml-js`